 - Exercise 4–6 times a week for 30–60 minutes, preferably outdoors.

-- Avoid alcohol and other recreational drugs, opting instead for drug-free relaxation methods such as transcendental meditation, yoga, or qi gong.
+- Avoid alcohol and other recreational drugs, instead trying relaxation methods such as transcendental meditation, yoga, or qi gong.

-- Consider talking to your practitioner about alternative therapies like those described in the section above.
+- Talk to your practitioner about alternative therapies like those described above.

 “It would be easier to roll up the entire sky into a small cloth than it would be to obtain true happiness without knowing the Self.” — The Upanishads, as translated by Maharishi Mahesh Yogi